Meow cat lovers! Local authors donate 500 books to Animal Charity for Petco cat adoption events

 Maddie’s Fund® is a family foundation endowed by the founder of Workday® and PeopleSoft, Dave Duffield and his wife, Cheryl.
 Maddie’s Fund is helping to achieve and sustain a no-kill nation by providing solutions to the most challenging issues facing the animal welfare community through Maddie’s® Grant Giving and Maddie’s Institute SM.
 Maddie’s Fund is named after the family’s beloved Miniature Schnauzer who passed away in 1997.

-CC4C adopted out 84 cats and kittens over the weekend thanks to Maddie’s Pet Adoption Days.
+CC4C adopted out 74 cats and kittens over the weekend thanks to Maddie’s Pet Adoption Days.
 We had a lot of kittens adopted, older kittens, some adults, some seniors, and even some special needs kittens.
-Thank you, Maddie’s Fund!
+Thank you, Maddie’s Fund, for the $57,000 donation for the adoptions we did this weekend!

 These poor kitties once had a good life but now have lost it all.
 Their elderly owner fell ill and was moved into a care facility in early April.
 Unfortunately, he made no provisions for his sixteen cats… and they were all booted from his house.
 They are very sweet and loving and have cute personalities and like each other.
 Knowing these housecats couldn’t survive on their own for long in the backyard, CC4C was asked to help with the situation.